 sudo dpkg --purge elementary-tweaks

 That’s it.
-The program should be completely gone by now.
+The program should be entirely gone by now.
 Did it work for you?
 Do let us know in the comments below.